mjoe67886/ai-agents-create-blender-scripts/README.md

 # AI Agents: Create Blender Scripts 🎨🖥️
 **The most powerful AI-powered Blender scripting tool.**
-🚨 Update (February 11, 2025): We made huge progress today, narrowing everything down to just a few small variable tweaks which are left.
-The core functionality is fully in place, and we’re now in the final stretch of fine-tuning.
+# 🚨 Update (February 12, 2025)

+Hey everyone, we wanted to give you a quick update.
+Things took a little longer than expected, so we’re pushing the full upload to **February 13, 2025**—just one more day!

+The reason for this slight delay is that we're **converting one of the main features from our primary add-on into a separate add-on**.
+The feature itself is already well-tested and works great, but we’re now fine-tuning the surrounding functionality to ensure everything works seamlessly inside the separated add on.

-Because of this, we’re pushing the full upload to February 12, 2025 to ensure everything is polished and ready to go.
-Thanks for your patience and all the incredible interest—we’re excited to share it with you tomorrow! 🚀🔥
+We appreciate your patience and all the support!
+We’re really excited to share this with you **tomorrow**! 🚀🔥